-To learn more about your options for implant removal, contact our office today and schedule a consultation.
+To learn more about your options for breast implant removal with en bloc, contact our office today and schedule a consultation.

-Understanding the total capsulectomy and en bloc procedures requires familiarity with the capsule, which is the scar tissue that forms around an implant.
+Understanding the total capsulectomy and en bloc and breast implant removal procedures requires familiarity with the capsule, which is the scar tissue that forms around an implant.
 This is a natural reaction of the body and, in most cases, will not change in the way your implants look or feel.
 When removing breast implants, the capsule must always be taken into consideration.

-Breast explant with total capsulectomy en bloc can facilitate ideal healing and tissue recovery.
+Total capsulectomy en bloc and breast implant removal can facilitate ideal healing and tissue recovery.
 When capsulectomy is done en bloc, the entire capsule and implant are removed as a single unit.
 The implant stays within the capsule during the entire procedure.
 Our surgeons remove the capsule en bloc when it is safe and appropriate for the patient, but it is important to note it is not possible in all explantation cases.

 When is En Bloc Capsulectomy Not Advised?

-There are some instances where en bloc capsulectomy procedure is not possible or not the best decision.
+There are some instances where the en bloc and breast implant removal procedure is not possible or not the best decision.
 If the capsule is too thin and delicate or if the capsule is tightly attached to the chest wall.
 In cases where en bloc capsulectomy is not possible, your surgeon will perform a total capsulectomy, which results in both the implant and capsule being completely removed from your body in one operation.

 Breast Explant Process